 Part of the Digisonic® SP range

-The Digisonic® SP ABI holds some identical and competitive characteristics as the Digisonic® SP cochlear implant: a monobloc and compact receiver that integrates a unique fixation system.
+The Digisonic® SP ABI has some of the same competitive characteristics as the Digisonic® SP cochlear implant: a monobloc, compact receiver that integrates a unique fixation system.
 The quality of the chosen materials makes this device highly reliable.
 It is also compatible with MRI tests at 1.5 Tesla, commonly used in clinical practice.
-Find out more about medical examinations.

-2Vincent C., Venecloo F.M., Schapira S., Duhen-Tourelle V., Allorge D., Haddad E., Lejeune J.P., Vaneecloo F.M. «The place of the Digisonic ABI in the management of Neuroﬁ bromatosis type 2» International Workshop on Neuroﬁ bromatosis type 2: State of the art, Sept 7th-9th 2006.
+2. Vincent, C., Venecloo, F.M., Schapira, S., Duhen-Tourelle, V., Allorge, D., Haddad, E., Lejeune, J.P., Vaneecloo, F.M. «The role of the Digisonic ABI in the management of neurofibromatosis type 2.
+International Workshop on Neuroﬁbromatosis Type 2: State of the Art, 7–9 September 2006.